stazzywuzzy/ruby-challenge/README.md

 ### Deployment

 Steps to deploy to Heroku:

-1. Make a free account on Heroku
+Make a free account on Heroku.

-2. Download and install Heroku CLI (https://devcenter.heroku.com/articles/heroku-cli)
+Download and install Heroku CLI (https://devcenter.heroku.com/articles/heroku-cli)

-3. Once Heroku is installed, open the terminal pointing to the project and login to heroku
+Once Heroku is installed, open the terminal pointing to the project and login to heroku.

 ### 'heroku login'

-4. Login on the web browser, can close browser after.
+Login on the web browser, can close browser after.

-5. In the terminal, create a heroku app
+In the terminal, create a heroku app.

 ### 'heroku create'

-6. Can use "heroku rename {name}" to rename domain name
+Can use "heroku rename {name}" to rename domain name

-7. Upload SSH key to Heroku
+Upload SSH key to Heroku

 ### 'heroku keys:add'

-8. Push master to Heroku
+Push master to Heroku

 ### 'git push heroku master'

-9. Need to push the migration to Heroku, run
+Need to push the database to Heroku, run

 ### 'heroku run rails db:migrate'

-10. To open the web app, go the specified url or run:
+To open the web app, go the specified url or run:

 ### 'heroku open'